Yuri Andropov: Death and funeral

 In February 1983, Andropov suffered total kidney failure.
-In August 1983, he entered Moscow's Central Clinical Hospital; he spent the rest of his life there.
+In August 1983, he entered Moscow's Central Clinical Hospital, where he would spend the rest of his life.

-In late January 1984, Andropov's health deteriorated sharply and due to growing toxicity in his blood, he had periods of failing consciousness.
+In late January 1984, Andropov's health deteriorated rapidly.
+Due to growing toxicity in his blood, he had periods of falling into unconsciousness.
 He died on 9 February 1984 at 16:50, aged 69.
 Few of the top Soviet leaders learned of his death on that day.
 According to the Soviet post-mortem medical report, Andropov suffered from several medical conditions: interstitial nephritis, nephrosclerosis, residual hypertension and diabetes, worsened by chronic kidney deficiency.

 A four-day period of mourning across the USSR was announced.
-Syria declared seven days of mourning; Cuba declared four days of mourning; India declared three days of mourning; Bulgaria, North Korea and Zimbabwe declared two days of mourning; Czechoslovakia and Costa Rica declared one day of mourning.
+Syria declared seven days of mourning; Cuba declared four days of mourning; India, Iraq, Afghanistan, Ghana, Benin, and Brazil declared three days of mourning; Bulgaria, North Korea People's Republic of the Congo, and Zimbabwe declared two days of mourning; Czechoslovakia Yugoslavia, Sri Lanka and Costa Rica declared one day of mourning.
 Andropov had a state funeral in Red Square, in a service attended by numerous foreign leaders, such as U.S. Vice President George H. W. Bush, British Prime Minister Margaret Thatcher, West German Chancellor Helmut Kohl, Italian President Sandro Pertini, East German First Secretary Erich Honecker, Polish First Secretary Wojciech Jaruzelski, Indian Prime Minister Indira Gandhi, Cuban President Fidel Castro, and Irish President Patrick Hillery.
 Eulogists were Chernenko, Ustinov, Gromyko, Georgi Markov (head of the Union of Soviet Writers), and Ivan Senkin (First Secretary of the Karelian Regional Committee of the CPSU).
 Andropov was buried in the Kremlin Wall Necropolis, in one of the 12 tombs between the Lenin Mausoleum and the Kremlin wall.

-Andropov was succeeded by Konstantin Chernenko, who seemed to mirror Andropov's tenure.
-Chernenko had already been afflicted with severe health problems when he ascended to the USSR's top spot, and served even less time in office (13 months).
-Like Andropov, Chernenko spent much of his time hospitalized, and also died in office, in March 1985.
-Chernenko was succeeded by Mikhail Gorbachev, who implemented perestroika and glasnost policies to reform the Soviet Union politically and economically.
+Andropov was succeeded by Konstantin Chernenko, even though Andropov had wanted a younger Politburo member, Mikhail Gorbachev to succeed him.
+Andropov went as far as to add a paragraph to his report at a Central Committee plenum that did not meet until his death.
+However, he was ignored.
+In most respects, Chernenko seemed to mirror Andropov's tenure.
+Chernenko was already terminally ill when he ascended to the USSR's top spot, and served even less time in office (13 months).
+Similarly to Andropov, Chernenko spent much of his time hospitalized, and also died in office, in March 1985.
+Chernenko was succeeded by Gorbachev, who implemented perestroika and glasnost policies to reform the Soviet Union politically and economically.
 On 26 December 1991, the USSR was dissolved.

 Personal life

 Andropov lived at 26 Kutuzovsky Prospekt, the same building in which Suslov and Brezhnev lived.
-He married Nina Ivanovna, who was born not far from the farm where Andropov was born, and divorced her in 1941.
-During World War II, Andropov met his second wife, Tatyana Filippovna, on the Karelian Front when she was Komsomol secretary.
-She suffered a nervous breakdown during the Hungarian Revolution of 1956 and was not seen in public until Andropov's funeral.
-Andropov's chief guard informed her of her husband's death.
-She was too grief-stricken to join the procession and during the funeral her relatives helped her walk.
-Before the lid could be closed on Andropov's coffin, she bent to kiss him.
-In 1985, a 75-minute film was broadcast in which Tatyana reads love poems by her husband.
-She became ill and died in November 1991.